-Further progress, as part of deregulation reform, requires a moment of reflection and to date impact assessment, by highlighting successes and prioritizing integrated reform interventions with other structural reforms such as public administration and civil service.
-The persistence of the focus of the reform and political engagement remain a prerequisite given the complexity of deepening the reform on its content, the complexity of the technical aspect of the inspection, the alignment of legislation with that of the EU, the qualitative growth of human resources capacities, and accreditation of technical-laboratory capacities at the respective costs.
+Further progress, as part of deregulation reform, requires a moment of reflection and to date impact assessment by highlighting successes and prioritising integrated reform interventions with other structural reforms such as public administration and civil service.
+The persistence of the focus of the reform and political engagement remains a prerequisite given the complexity of deepening the reform on its content, the complexity of the technical aspect of the inspection, the alignment of legislation with that of the EU, the qualitative growth of human resources capacities, and accreditation of technical-laboratory capacities at the respective costs.
 The business consultation mechanism should be structured integrally and be part of the RIA to clarify the expected effects of regulatory changes for affected parties, especially for business.

-Consolidation of inter-institutional co-ordination and cooperation is of paramount importance for the success of this reform, particularly in terms of enforcing regulatory requirements that ensure fair competition between market operators and formalization of the economy sectors.
-This cooperation takes special importance also in the framework of the fight against informality where the role of the inspection functions such as GCD, GTD, SILSS, NFA and SMSI etc. has an impact on the functioning of the market.
-For this reason, clear institutional commitment of the line ministries (existing or new directorates), further specifying the competencies, responsible for drafting and monitoring the policies and legislation implemented by the inspectorate, it is necessary and it would strengthen the cooperation between the Ministries, the Central Inspectorate and State Inspectorates.
+Consolidation of inter-institutional coordination and cooperation is of paramount importance for this reform's success, particularly in enforcing regulatory requirements that ensure fair competition between market operators and formalisation of the economic sectors.
+This cooperation also takes particular importance in the framework of the fight against informality where the role of the inspection functions such as GCD, GTD, SILSS, NFA and SMSI, etc., impacts the functioning of the market.
+For this reason, a clear institutional commitment of the line ministries (existing or new directorates), further specifying the competencies responsible for drafting and monitoring the policies and legislation implemented by the inspectorate, is necessary, and it would strengthen the cooperation between the Ministries, the Central Inspectorate and State Inspectorates.

-Preparation of a detailed matrix with all the inspection functions and overlaps as an initial stage of drafting a concrete timeline plan, responsible institutions, clarified methodologies in relation to revision of the sectoral legal framework by the Line Ministries, in cooperation with Central Inspectorate and State Inspectorates.
+Preparation of a detailed matrix with all the inspection functions and overlaps as an initial stage of drafting a concrete timeline plan, responsible institutions, clarified methodologies regarding revision of the sectoral legal framework by the Line Ministries, in cooperation with Central Inspectorate and State Inspectorates.
 Progress of the reform in terms of improving sectoral legislation serves the EU integration agenda.
-Avoiding overlapping of inspections as a result of revising sectorial laws and clarifying competencies at the level both of national inspectorates and local inspectorates as well, will increase the efficiency of inspection to the optimal degree.
-The eventually decrease of the number of inspectorates and merging of their functions as per their object, should not condition the enforcement of the monitoring and regulatory functions which foresee the protection of consumers and fair competition environment for the businesses.
+Avoiding overlapping inspections as a result of revising sectorial laws and clarifying competencies at the level both of national inspectorates and local inspectorates will increase the efficiency of inspection to the optimal degree.
+The eventually decrease of the number of inspectorates and merging of their functions as per their object should not condition the enforcement of the monitoring and regulatory functions which foresee the protection of consumers and fair competition environment for the businesses.